SuperVK/sparse-image-repr-bep/bep.typ

 ( (integral_0^1 e^(t W) dif t) v, e^W ).
 $<eq:affine-exp>

 Unfortunately, from @culver1966existence we know that matrix exponentiation is not surjective.
 So we cannot use $aff$ to create every possible Gaussian.
-Besides the fact that is not surjective, is the integral also a problem.
+Besides the fact that it is not surjective, is the integral also a problem.
 This means that the function is not a convenient closed formula, but instead requires a lot of computation.

 == Kaji-Ochiai parameterization

-As we cannot use the default Lie algebra $aff$ from the Lie group $Aff^+$ as $V$, we will need to look to a bit further.
-We adapt the findings from @kaji_concise_2016, where they describe a parameterization for $Aff^+(RR^3)$, which has a similiar roles as the Lie algebra.
-This parameterization is for 3D affine transformation, it starts from what is essentially the Lie algebra but constructs a different surjective mapping than the exponential onto the group (but still closely related).
+As we cannot use the default Lie algebra $aff$ from the Lie group $Aff^+$ as $V$, we will need to look a bit further.
+We adapt the findings from @kaji_concise_2016, where they describe a parameterization for $Aff^+(RR^3)$, which has a similar role as the Lie algebra.
+This parameterization is for a 3D affine transformation; it starts from what is essentially the Lie algebra but constructs a different surjective mapping than the exponential onto the group (but still closely related).
 We will simplify this parametrization to 2 dimensions.